dietWall/arm_none_eabi_dockerimage/README.md

 # Prerequisites
 You need:
 - A PC with Windows and Windows Subsystem for Linux (WSL) installed
-- Inside WSL you need at least: git, docker, python3 with venv All other tools should be installed and configured automatically (in theory, please contact me if something fails).
+- Inside WSL you need at least: git, docker, python3 with venv and pip All other tools should be installed and configured automatically (in theory, please contact me if something fails).
+- user in WSL must be configured to run docker commands without sudo: https://docs.docker.com/engine/install/linux-postinstall

 # Usage